-Draw an outline of their favourite animal on a piece of paper.
-Next, take out the colourful scraps and cut them into pieces (you can use craft punches for this, or you can just use plain ol’ scissors).
-Glue these tiny pieces inside the lines to fill in the drawing; the more colours, the better!
+Draw an outline of their favorite animal on a piece of paper.
+Next, take out the colorful scraps and cut them into pieces (you can use craft punches for this, or you can just use plain old’ scissors).
+Glue these tiny pieces inside the lines to fill in the drawing; the more colors, the better!

 To make it interesting, venture beyond the paper material.
 If you have other leftover materials lying around in the house, don’t hesitate to use them.
 Candy wrappers can be used for fishtails, while a button can serve as an eye, for example.

 Ordinary painting can soon get boring for kids, so make it fun by adding a little twist: rubber bands.

 Prepare a baking tray with a sheet of paper on top of the tray.
 Wrap the rubber bands around the tray, and paint them in different colors (go easy on the paint to avoid too much dripping).
 Once the rubber bands are covered in paint, now it’s time to go crazy!
 Flick the bands and watch as the splatters create a colourful, abstract painting.